opendr-eu/opendr/docs/reference/activity-recognition.md

 X3DLearner.infer(batch)
 ```

-This method is used to perform pose estimation on an image.
+This method is used to perform classification of a video
 Returns a list of `engine.target.Category` objects, where each holds a category.

 Parameters: